A Global Network for the Search for High Frequency Gravitational Waves

 The first detection of gravitational waves by LIGO in 2015 ushered in a new era of fundamental physics.
 Since then, a network of ground-based GW interferometers has probed the frequency range from 10 Hz to 10 kHz, detecting nearly a hundred mergers of black-hole and neutron-star binaries.

 In 2023, a signal at much lower frequency, in the nHz band, was detected by timing radio signals from pulsars.
 The race is now on to explore other bands.
-Of particular interest in this context is access to the MHz-GHz range, as in this range signals may be generated copiously by events such as:
+Of particular interest in this context is access to the MHz-GHz range, as signals may be generated copiously by events such as:

 • Primordial-black-hole mergers